enisspahi/monitoring-playground/grafana-pyroscope.md

 ## OutOfMemoryError
 # 😱

-A Smart Meter Aggregator faces OutOfMemoryError while calculating smart meter sum.
+A Smart Meter processor faces OutOfMemoryError while summing meter values.
-We will troubleshoot this using Traditional and Continuous Profiling using Grafana Pyroscope.
+We will troubleshoot it using Traditional and Continuous Profiling.

 ---